olijujuangreen/Resume/README.md

 During my time at Driver I built a feature that detects car crashes with audio and Implemented code following existing dependency management architecture.
 This required using AVFoundation to record a stream parallel audio files.

+# Projects
+### OZLive
+OZLive is a virtual theater experience with the accompaniment of a live chat.
+I used Firebase for storage and Authentication along AVFoundation for the video functionality.
+[Joey Rubin](https://github.com/josemv3) is an ongoing contributor to this project.

+### CoinRadar
+Coin Radar is a cryptocurrency tracking application that shows cryptocurrency/finance news and tracks the value of the top 100 cryptocurrency and visualizes their historical data in a chart.
+It uses JSONSerialization to parse data from complex and tangled JSON trees and the iOS Charts cocoapod for data visualization.